-- ➢ In 2014, the Borough adopted the "The Financial Reporting for Pension Plans" in accordance with the Governmental Accounting Standards Board Statement (GASB) No. 67.
-This statement revises existing guidance for the financial reports of most pension plans, and establishes new financial reporting requirements for most governments that provide their employees with pension benefits. - In 2014, the Borough also adopted "The Accounting and Financial Reporting for Non-exchange Financial Guarantees" in accordance with the Government Accounting Standards Board Statement (GASB) 70.
-This statement specifies the information required to be disclosed by governments that extend non-exchange financial guarantees, and requires a government that extends a non-exchange financial guarantee to recognize a liability when qualitative factors and historical data, if any, indicate that it is more likely than not that the government will be required to make a payment on the guarantee. - The Borough's net position, which are total assets plus deferred outflows of resources, minus total liabilities, as presented, were \$2,397,356 at December 31, 2014, a decrease of \$764,252. - At the end of the current fiscal year, the Borough had total bonds and loans outstanding of \$16,289,852.
-The total bonds and loans increased by \$83,603 during the current year. - The General Fund reported a negative net change in fund balance of approximately (\$516,010), and is predominantly due to unbudgeted transfers to other Borough funds. - The total fund balance in the Borough's General Fund at December 31, 2014 was \$1,393,499.
-Fund balances in funds other than the General Fund totaled \$3,091,298 at December 31, 2014.
+- In 2015, the Borough adopted the "Accounting and Financial Reporting for Pensions" in accordance with the Governmental Accounting Standards Board Statement (GASB) No. 68.
+This statement establishes new financial reporting requirements for most governments that provide their employees with pension benefits. - In 2015, the Borough also adopted "Pension Transition for Contributions Made Subsequent to the Measurement Date" in accordance with the Government Accounting Standards Board Statement (GASB) 71.
+This statement establishes new financial reporting requirements for most governments that provide their employees with pension benefits. - In 2015, the Borough also adopted "Pensions Provided through Certain Multiple Employer Defined Benefit Pension Plans" in accordance with the Government Accounting Standards Board Statement (GASB) 78.
+This statement establishes new financial reporting requirements for most governments that provide their employees with pension benefits. - The Borough's net position, which are total assets plus deferred outflows of resources, minus total liabilities, as presented, were \$(1,903,949) at December 31, 2015, a decrease of \$542,103. - At the end of the current fiscal year, the Borough had total bonds and loans outstanding of \$16,331,909.
+The total bonds and loans increased by \$42,057 or .3% during the current year. - The General Fund reported a positive net change in fund balance of approximately \$682,000, and is due to both revenues exceeding budget and expenditure savings. - The total fund balance in the Borough's General Fund at December 31, 2015 was \$2,075,559.
+Fund balances in funds other than the General Fund totaled \$1,739,076 at December 31, 2015.